-Nina Kerkez is a part of the International Financial Crime Compliance Market Planning team.
-From her base in London, Nina leads FCC market strategy in EMEA.
+Nina Kerkez is a part of the Consulting team with LexisNexis Risk Solutions.
+From her base in London, Nina leads our consulting group for our UK and Ireland business.

-Nina has just completed Executive MBA at Cass Business School, and already holds Bachelor of Arts in Business and Master of Arts degrees in International Business.
-She is a Serbian native, and speaks fluent English and Spanish, colloquial French and has a basic knowledge of Russian and Italian, in addition to her native Serbian language.
+Nina has completed Executive MBA at Cass Business School, and already holds Bachelor of Arts in Business and Master of Arts degree in International Business.
+She is a Serbian native, and speaks fluent Spanish, colloquial French and has a basic knowledge of Russian and Italian, in addition to her native Serbian language.

 Director of Financial Crime Compliance - United States and Canada

 Tracy Manning is a Communications, Mobile and Media expert, with over 25 years of experience driving “next wave” innovation and growth efforts within companies like AT&T, Cox, Twitter, Cincinnati Bell and GroundTruth.
 She now leads strategy development and product innovation planning for the communications, mobile and media industry vertical for LexisNexis Risk Solutions.

 Daniel M. Polar is responsible for defining strategies in the United States and Canada that deliver innovative compliance technology combined with comprehensive financial intelligence that enable financial institutions and corporate clients to comply with relevant governmental regulations efficiently and effectively.